 Why teach your children American Sign Language?
 Many reasons!
-The main benefit is that your children can learn and use sign language to communicate to the world.
+The main benefit is that your children can learn and use sign language to communicate with those around them, especially people in the d/Deaf and hard of hearing community.
 This can be especially helpful for children who are hard of hearing, without hearing or those who may start talking later than usual.
 While they may learn a word at a time, a simple gesture may help your child communicate if they want more milk, ready for bed or more.
 Not being able to communicate can be frustrating for our little tots, so learning some sign language may lessen some anxiety, too.

 If you’d like to start teaching your child sign language, you can start as early as eight or nine months.
 To ensure these ASL lessons stick be sure to start early and stay consistent.
 It will be essential for your little one to see you sign to them and respond once they sign to you.